George Bouzianis: Biography

-He studied painting at the Athens School of Fine Arts with teachers such as Nikiphoros Lytras and Konstantinos Volanakis, Georgios Roilos and Dimitrios Geraniotis.
-In 1907 he moved to Munich to continue his art studies with Otto Seitz.
-In 1910 he moved to Berlin, where he was taught from Max Liebermann.
-In 1917 he has already adopted elements of German expressionism movement in his own individual artistic style.
-He became very soon a respected artist in Germany and very soon he had his first contract with the Barhfeld gallery.
-In 1927 in Chemnitz there was a large exhibition of his work.
-Between 1929 and 1932 he travelled and lived in Paris with the financial support of the Barhfeld gallery.
+Bouzianis was born November 8, 1885 in Athens, Greece and studied painting at the Athens School of Fine Arts from 1897 to 1906 with teachers such as Nikiphoros Lytras and Konstantinos Volanakis, Georgios Roilos and Dimitrios Geraniotis.

+In 1907 he moved to Munich, Germany to continue his art studies with Walter Thor, Georg Schildknecht, and Otto Seitz.
+In 1910 he moved to Berlin, where he learned from Max Liebermann and befriended Giorgio de Chirico.
+By 1917 he had adopted elements of German expressionism in his own individual artistic style.
+He soon became a respected artist in Germany and began exhibiting with the Barchfeld gallery in Leipzig.
+In 1927 in Chemnitz there was an exhibition of his work along with sculptor Alexander Fischer.
+He was a member of the expressionist group Neue Secession and participated in its exhibition in Munich in 1928.

+After a visit to Vienna in 1929, Bouzianis travelled and lived in Paris between 1929 and 1932 with the financial support of the Barchfeld gallery.
 Due to the financial crisis across Europe he had to return to Eichenau near Munich, where he had built a house.
-Unfortunately, expressionism was gradually fading away in Germany with the rise of nazism in Germany's politics.
+Unfortunately, expressionism was gradually fading away in Germany with the rise of Nazism in Germany's politics.